terraphim/md-book/README.md

 Or anything you want to change in the src/templates folder, it's a standard tera template so you can add your own custom stuff there.

-## Styling

-* Nicer default styling for content - multiple columns for horizontal layout,
-* Right hand TOC to navigate around the page.
-* Create index.md to create a content for home page alternatively it will create a list of cards with all the pages as index.

-- Code blocks with syntax highlighting

-- Better default styling

 # Screenshots